Australia players were 'cowards' - ex-coach Langer

 In May Langer criticised Richard Freudenstein, then acting chairman of Cricket Australia, for his lack of support.

-Australia start a two-Test series against West Indies on 30 November in Perth.
+Australia, now coached by Andrew McDonald, start a two-Test series against West Indies on 30 November in Perth.

 - MOTD Top 10 World Cup 2022: The most controversial moments ranked